Love in the time of coronavirus: Couples share how they found matches in the middle of a pandemic

 Dwyer said Demis created a list of 54 films -- including "BlacKkKlansman," "13th" and "When They See Us" -- "to try and understand what it's like to be Black in America."
 The two have conversations about them, and discuss what he noticed, observed and learned from them.
 He even wrote a post titled "A Love Letter to Black America" to reflect on his takeaways.

-"He was open to understanding what was happening in terms of racism," she said.
+"He was open to understanding what was hap

-Without the pandemic, she doesn't know what their relationship would look like today.